h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 XGBoost
 -------

+**Notes:**

-This section is a work in progress.
+- This section is a work in progress.
+- XGBoost is not supported on Windows.

 Introduction
 ~~~~~~~~~~~~

 XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
 This algorithm provides parallel tree boosting (also known as GBDT, GBM) that solves many data science problems in a fast and accurate way.
 For many problems, XGBoost is the one of the best gradient boosting machine (GBM) frameworks today.

+Refer to the `XGBoost in H2O Machine Learning Platform <https://blog.h2o.ai/2017/06/xgboost-in-h2o-machine-learning-platform/>`__ blog post for an example of how to use XGBoost with the HIGGS dataset.

 Defining an XGBoost Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~